 Can people with a joint Annual Multi-Trip policy travel alone for a period of time and still be covered?

 Insured adults on the policy can travel alone on a trip.
-Children or grandchildren who are covered under the policy must travel with an insured adult for the whole trip.
+Dependants who are covered under the policy must travel with an insured adult for the whole trip.

 In respect of any Annual Multi-Trip plans means the travel You are undertaking and commences from the time You leave Your Home or place of departure to start Your Trip until You return Home or until the end of the Period of Insurance shown on the Certificate of Insurance, whichever is sooner.
 The length of any one Trip cannot exceed 30,45 or 60 days (depending on the plan chosen) and must be at least 250km from Your Home.